 4. Will I have to rent the common spaces?

-5. How much community will there be?
+5. How much community is there?

-6. How will the community be child-friendly?
+6. How is the community child-friendly?

-7. Where will the community be?
+7. Where is the community?

 - 4 minutes’ walk to Malden Center MBTA Station: